 Our organization took root in 2007 when three local therapists hosted a series of gatherings to share their enthusiasm for Attachment Theory and Interpersonal Neurobiology, two fields of study emerging with new findings about what creates healthy minds.
 Our founders wanted to find ways to bring this information to those who could use it most, especially parents, couples, families, therapists, and educators.

-We want everyone in our community (and in the world) to benefit from the latest and most impactful information and training about relationships and psychological growth.
+We want everyone in our community to benefit from the latest and most impactful information and training about relationships and psychological growth.
 We invite you to join us!
 Become a member.
-Attend one of our many programs.
+Attend one of our programs.
 Donate money.
 Volunteer time.
+Join our Board of Directors.
 There are many ways to get involved.
 Together we can build a better world—one relationship at a time.